Welcome to our 11 plus CEM Select 2023 practice test papers.

 Now, in 2022, there are some grammar schools which have adopted their own customized version of this test as per the requirements of the school.

 Each grammar school region has different types of questions and even different subjects.
 Most 11-Plus exams incorporate verbal reasoning (word puzzles), Maths and English (comprehension and/or creative writing).
-Some also include non-verbal reasoning (picture puzzles) and Science.
-Some are multiple-choice, others require candidates to write the answers.

 2022 CEM Grammar schools